yuanchaiyc/Ling471/Assignment-1.md

 <img width="816" alt="Screen Shot 2021-03-22 at 12 54 49 PM" src="https://user-images.githubusercontent.com/10963114/112050206-ce7bfd00-8b0d-11eb-8bb1-943a1f182d95.png">

 12. Now go to your VS Code, to the Source Control pane, find "Pull" under "..." and pull the changes into your local copy of the repository.
 Make sure that you now see the updated README!

+### Part 4: Command line and remote servers

+It is important to be able to connect to a remote server and to be able to copy files between that server and your machine.
+It is also important to be able to run things like python or git via the command line (rather than in an IDE such as VS Code or in a GUI such as github.com).

+1. Open a terminal on your Linux/Mac or Windows 10 (if you have an earlier version of Windows, you will need additional instructions, so contact Olga and Yuanhe ahead of time).
+2. Connect to patas cluster (where you should have created an account last week!):
+`ssh your-NetID@patas.ling.washington.edu`

+(It will ask you whether you should add patas to trusted hosts; type yes.)

+3. Clone your git repository into your home directory on patas:
+`git clone your-repo-address`

+(It will ask you for your GitHub username and password.)

+4. Navigate into your repository folder on patas.
+Execute the python program and observe it printing whatever it prints.
+5. Copy your python program to FIXME (the class folder).